Why Dr. Sobel Often Chooses Liposuction Over Kybella for Contouring the Neck

 Liposuction: How it works and its benefits

 Liposuction is a surgical procedure that removes submental fat through a small incision, using a suction device.
-It is usually performed under general anesthesia for large volumes, but can be performed under local anesthesia for smaller areas like the chin.
+It is usually performed under general anesthesia for large volumes (such as part of a full submentoplasty procedure), but can be performed under local anesthesia for smaller areas like the chin.
 While some downtime is required for recovery, patients can see dramatic, sculpted results after a single surgery.
 Thus, liposuction remains the treatment of choice for sculpting the neck area, and has many advantages compared with Kybella.

 Comparing side effects & risks